ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 You might wonder, logs are often compulsively bursted in a massive number of lines.
 A question comes to mind, how does fluentd manage to stream logs continuously without missing any lines.

 That's how the `pos_file` configuration comes into play.
 This configuration is used by fluentd to keep track fluentd last read index.
-If the fluentd agent got rebooted at any given moment, fluentd would use the file specified in the `post_file` property to figure out which lines that it needs to read.
+If fluentd agent got rebooted at any given moment, fluentd would use the file specified in the `post_file` property to figure out which lines that it needs to read.

 The two pieces of config left are `tag` and `path`.
 The `path` property defines how we tell which files fluentd should read.
 It works with multiple paths too.
 We can have commas like how we specify items in an array or we can use `*` like how we do it in the config above.
 The `tag` configuration is important as this is used by fluentd for its internal routing.
 We will refer this tag in another fluentd configuration part.